By Jim Kimble / October 13, 2020

 Port my phone number, please…

-The mobile service you are using is going to basically do the work of porting from landline to a mobile phone number for you.
+The mobile service you are using is going to basically do the work of porting a landline to a mobile phone number for you.
 Don’t cancel your landline plan.
 It will happen automatically when you port the number.

 Using Ting, I followed their instructions, and was able to initiate the transfer through the online account.
 Having that PIN number from the landline carrier came in handy.